harrisonlab/alternaria/Alt_popgen/01_SNP_calling.md

-# 1. Alignment of Pcac raw reads vs the 414 genome
+# 1. Alignment of Alternaria reads vs reference genomes

 Alignment of reads from a single run: